pckv/pcbot/docs/blacklist.rst

 .. toctree::

 The blacklist plugin handles automatic deletion of messages with blacklisted words, phrases or regex patterns.
-It's feature complete with custom responses, and configurations globally, per server or per channel.
+It's feature complete with custom responses, and configurations globally, per guild or per channel.

 The blacklist configuration will be in ``config/blacklist.json`` after the plugin is loaded the first time.
 To enable the blacklist feature, change ``"enabled": false`` to ``"enabled": true`` in the configuration file.